Macrometacorp/docs/docs/cep/query-guide/filters/filter-match-attribute.md

 ---
 sidebar_position: 10
-title: Filter Based on Exact Match
+title: Filter Based on Exact Attribute Match
 ---

 This example demonstrates how you can filter data based on the exact match of an attribute.